MORE RESOURCES

 The South Asian Mental Health Alliance (SAMHAA) is a non-profit community network engaging, educating and mobilizing the BC South Asian community around issues related to mental health.

-The Suicide Prevention Guide for American Indian and Alaska Native Communities
+The Suicide Prevention Guide for American Indian and Alaska Native Communities is an e-book put together by One Sky Center

 American Society of Hispanic Psychiatry (ASHP)